-Table 13 presents the relative frequencies of the green growth indicators in Azerbaijan's four national policies. ^{ix} Among these four policy documents, the Roadmap beyond 2025 is the greenest with 114 coded data (Table) and thus the most prominent Sankey edge (Figure 20).
+Table 13 presents the relative frequencies of the green growth indicators in Azerbaijan's four national policies. ix Among these four policy documents, the Roadmap beyond 2025 is the greenest with 114 coded data (Table) and thus the most prominent Sankey edge (Figure 20).
 With a relative frequency of 53.17 percent, the emphasis of this document is on green economic opportunities.
 The Sankey in Figure 20 shows that issues relating to green innovation and employment indicators are emphasized most in Azerbaijan's Roadmap beyond 2025.
-In particular, the Sankey edge for green innovation is the largest in the Table 13.
-Relative frequencies of the green group hindicators in national policies by dimension, Azerbaijan
+In particular, the Sankey edge for green innovation is the largest in the Roadmap beyond 2025 compared to the other three policy documents.
+An example of codes for green innovation in the Roadmap beyond 2025 is as follows: